armory/docs/content/en/docs/armory-admin/manual-service-account.md

 kubectl apply -f spinnaker-service-account.yml
 ```

-## Grant cluster admin permissions
+## Grant `cluster-admin` permissions

-Do this only if you want to grant the service account access to all namespaces in your cluster.

-Note:

-* A Kubernetes ClusterRoleBinding exists at the cluster level, but the *subject* of the ClusterRoleBinding exists in a single namespace.

-(Again, you *must* specify the namespace where your service account lives)
+>Do this only if you want to grant the service account access to all namespaces in your cluster.
+A Kubernetes ClusterRoleBinding exists at the cluster level, but the *subject* of the ClusterRoleBinding exists in a single namespace.
+Again, you *must* specify the namespace where your service account lives.

 ```yml
 # spinnaker-clusterrolebinding.yml